 Photometers are placed at fixed locations on the test track to record the visibility and glare illumination of the test vehicle on each approach.
-To correct for changes in illumination that are due to changes in vehicle pitch, three photometers are used at each measurement location.
-One photometer is located at the height of the target measurement, with the other two placed vertically above and below the target height.
+To correct for changes in illumination that are due to changes in vehicle pitch, multiple photometers are used at each measurement location to capture illuminance readings at different heights.
 The illuminance readings are synchronized to the vehicle position and pitch using a common GPS time signal.
 The synchronized data are used to produce pitch-corrected illuminance versus distance curves that are used for the headlight rating.
+All data are processed using the DIAdem software package distributed by National Instruments.
+The processing scripts are available at https://github.com/iihs-hldi.